 Shirley shook her head.
 ‘No, if I wasn’t home he would’ve told me that he had Linda on the phone for fifteen minutes.’

-Luke picked up his coffee and took a sip.
+Luke lifted his coffee and took a sip.
 He sat back in his chair holding his cup in two hands while he processed this information.
 He was puzzled.
 Was she hiding something?
 These telephone records don’t lie.
 A call was definitely made to this address on the night Linda Fulton was murdered.
 Luke was comfortable that Shirley didn’t appear to be the dishonest type, so why wasn’t this falling into place the way he anticipated.

 Shirley’s head snapped to her right, towards the front door.
 ‘Oh good…Larry’s home, maybe he might know something.’